← Back to Blog

 Real Example: How One LA Condo Buyer Saved $3,000 Using These Metrics

-Let's see how these three numbers work together in a real scenario.
+Let's see how these four metrics work together in a real scenario.
 A buyer was considering a unit in a 6-unit Los Angeles condo listed at $425,000.
 Here's what their reserve study analysis revealed:

 Reserve Study Snapshot